-- 2.9 The Preston Western Distributor Road is a proposed road linking the M55 near Bartle, through the construction of a new junction (junction 2), with the A583 east of Clifton, as identified in the adopted Central Lancashire Highways and Transport Masterplan, 2013.
+2.9 The Preston Western Distributor Road is a proposed dual carriageway road linking the M55 near Bartle, through the construction of a new junction (Junction 2), with the A583 east of Clifton, as identified in the adopted Central Lancashire Highways and Transport Masterplan, 2013.
 In addition to the Distributor Road there will be an East-West Link Road through the North West Preston strategic housing area, north of Cottam, together with a Cottam Link Road to the Preston Western Distributor Road.
-The construction of the Preston Western Distributor Road will improve road access to the Enterprise Zone at BAE Systems, Warton, the wider Fylde Coast and serve new housing on land in north-west Preston.
-The adopted route for the Preston Western Distributor Road and the Cottam Link Road will be shown on the Policies Map, which will accompany the next version of the Local Plan - the Publication version. - 2.10 The delivery of the new Preston Western Distributor Road between the M55 and the A583 will:
+The construction of the Preston Western Distributor Road will improve road access to the Enterprise Zone at BAE Systems, Warton, to the wider Fylde Coast and serve new housing on land in north-west Preston (Central Lancashire).
+The adopted route for the Preston Western Distributor Road and the Cottam Link Road is shown on the Policies Map, which accompanies the Publication version of the Local Plan.

-- Improve access from the motorway network to the Enterprise Zone at BAE Systems, Warton. - Give easier access westwards without having to use narrow country lanes. - Provide options to avoid peak hour congestion in Preston city centre for eastwest journeys. - Give access to the motorway network without using M55 Junction 1 at Broughton, which is still busy after its redesign in 2013. - Enable provision of a new rail station west of Cottam (i.e. Cottam Parkway), to serve new housing development and act as a Park and Ride station and as a possible link to the national high speed rail network in the longer term. - Allow bus priority measures, public realm enhancements and improvements to prioritise and promote walking and cycling along the B5411 Tag Lane / Woodplumpton Road and A583 Riversway corridors and in Lane Ends local centre (all within Preston). - 2.11 The relationship of the proposed new distributor road to the North-West Preston strategic housing area (at Higher Bartle) will be critical to ensuring that the new road is fully and properly utilised by local commuting traffic. - 2.12 The construction costs of the road and motorway junction are estimated to be £92 million.
-The funding sources are as follows: - Growth Deal: £58 million (over 4 years) - Highways England: £25 million - LCC: £9 million - 2.13 The latest estimates from LCC are that the East-West Link Road through the North West Preston strategic housing area will open by spring 2017.
+- 2.10 The delivery of the new Preston Western Distributor Road between the M55 and the A583 will: - Improve access from the motorway network to the Enterprise Zone at BAE Systems, Warton. - Give easier access westwards without having to use narrow country lanes. - Provide options to avoid Preston city centre for east-west journeys. - Give access to the motorway network without using M55 Junction 1 at Broughton, which is still busy after its redesign in 2013. - Enable provision of a new rail station west of Cottam (i.e. Cottam Parkway), to serve new housing development and act as a Park and Ride station. - Allow bus priority measures, public realm enhancements and improvements to prioritise and promote walking and cycling along the B5411 Tag Lane / Woodplumpton Road and A583 Riversway corridors and in Lane Ends local centre (all within Preston). - 2.11 The relationship of the proposed new distributor road to the North-West Preston strategic housing area (at Higher Bartle) will be critical to ensuring that the new road is fully and properly utilised. - 2.12 The construction costs of the road and motorway junction are estimated to be £92 million.
+The funding sources are as follows: - ➢ Growth Deal: £58 million - Highways England: £25 million - LCC: £9 million - 2.13 The latest estimates from LCC are that the East-West Link Road through the North West Preston strategic housing area will open by spring 2017.
 Works on the Preston Western Distributor Road and Cottam Link Road are timetabled to begin in 2017, with the roads opening in 2019.

-M55 junctions
+M55 Junctions

-2.14 Further work is planned at junction 1 of the M55 at Broughton, Preston to overcome traffic congestion at peak times, in addition to the improvement works which took place in 2013.
-Works at junction 32 of the M6, have improved the northbound link between the M6 and the M55, by forming a 5 lane motorway over a limited stretch of the road.
-Highways England has confirmed that significant development in the vicinity of junction 4 of the M55 (i.e. the Fylde-Blackpool Strategic Location for Development) would not have a major significant impact on junction 1 at Broughton.
+2.14 Works at Junction 32 of the M6, have improved the northbound link between the M6 and the M55, by forming a 5 lane carriageway over a limited stretch of the road.
+Highways England has confirmed that significant development in the vicinity of Junction 4 of the M55 (i.e. the Fylde-Blackpool Strategic Location for Development) would not have a major significant impact on Junction 1 at Broughton.
+Highways England has requested the submission of evidence to confirm the level of impact on the strategic road network at Junction 3 of the M55 and that such impacts can be appropriately accommodated.